top of page

 Join our mailing list!

-Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this meeting is asked to contact Mary O-Brien, Apalachee Regional Planning Council Manager, at least 48 hours before the meeting at the contact information listed above.
+Participation is asked for without regard to race, color, national origin, age, sex, religion, disability, or family status.
+Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this meeting is asked to contact Mary O’Brien, Apalachee Regional Planning Council Transportation Manager, at least 48 hours before the meeting at the contact information listed above.

 Explore the various comprehensive plans from around the Apalachee Region!